andrewt0301/static-analysis-course/docs/research/papers.md

-Paper Reviews
+Related Papers
 ---

-This page contains review notes on research papers dedicated to static code analysis.
+This page contains notes on research papers dedicated to static code analysis.
 The main focus is static code analysis tools for C/C++ based on Clang and methods of static code analysis such as symbolic execution and abstract interpretation.